zarthur/CSCC-Fundamentals-Android-Notes/week_09_10/readme.md

     @Override
     public void postOnFacebook(String message) {
-        // code to post a video on Facebook System.out.printf("Posting a video to Facebook.");
+        // code to post a video on Facebook System.out.println("Posting a video to Facebook.");
     }

     @Override